COMPANIES IN ESTONIA

 - Commercial register: annually until June 30, a declaration is submitted, which reflects the financial activities of the past year.

-Existing treaties with a large number of countries (more than 56 - with Belgium, Germany, Austria, England, France, Sweden, Finland, Denmark, Norway, Ukraine, Belarus, Poland, Moldova, Latvia, Lithuania, Armenia, Canada, USA and other countries) exclude double taxation.
+Existing treaties with many countries (more than 56 - with Belgium, Germany, Austria, England, France, Sweden, Finland, Denmark, Norway, Ukraine, Belarus, Poland, Moldova, Latvia, Lithuania, Armenia, Canada, USA and other countries) exclude double taxation.

 Since 2016, the “black list” of offshore jurisdictions with which transactions were subject to income tax has been abolished.